StorminStanley/st2workroom/README.md

 number of CPUs/RAM... all of these settings are configured in `stacks/st2.yaml`.
 Take a look at the `defaults` section and adjust accordingly.

+### Provision
+By default, `vagrant` provisions the server with puppet according to the roles defined in `stacks/st2.yaml`.
+To use different provisioner, you would need to change `provision` environment variable.
+The possible values include:
+ - `puppet-apply` for running `puppet-apply` on a guest machine
+ - `ansible-local` for running `ansible-playbook --connection=local` on a guest machine

+For Ansible provision, the path to the playbook in `stacks/st2.yaml` is relative to guest's `/opt/ansible` directory (and also host's `artifact/ansible` directory when they are synced).

 ### ChatOps

 By default, both `st2express` and `st2dev` come with installed copies of Hubot.
 This is to allow